drogalis/Flat-Map-RB-Tree/README.md

 ## Algorithm Design

 I made some modifications to the red black tree algorithm to better apply it to a vector container.
-- Swapped the parent and child location in memory on rotate operations.
+- On rotate operations, swapped the node and child location in memory.
-- Swapped the uncle and node when the uncle isn't red and is a valid index.
+- On insert, swapped the uncle and node when the uncle isn't red and is a valid index.
 - On erase, swapped the deleted key with minNode, and then swapped to the end of the vector.
 - Prefetched the next level node for binary search on inserts and erase.